 Are you thinking of starting your own blog?

-How I increased my Website Traffic
+How I Increased my Website Traffic

-I bought the Genesis Framework to help with SEO and installed the Yoast plugin.
+I bought the Genesis Framework to help with SEO and installed the free Yoast plugin.
 I wish I did both of these right from the start.
 Oh, how much I’d change if I’d had known from the start.
 The first six months, my blog received little organic traffic (page views generated from search engine search results.
 This is normal as Google ranks new websites low until it sees you as a trusted site.
 Now, I’m getting more organic traffic which, is exactly what you want.
 You don’t want to depend on social media alone.